FlackCode/discord.js_Project/README.md

    - Features: Fetches and sends a random joke when prompted.
    - Skills: API integration, fetching data, sending messages.

-5. **Role Assigner Bot**
+5. **Role Assigner Bot** ✅
-   - Features: Assigns a role to a user when they send a specific command.
+   - Features: Assigns a role to a user when they react.
    - Skills: Role management, message event, command handling.

 6. **Basic Poll Bot**